Criminal Injuries: Compensation for Survivors of Abuse

 A person who has PTSD can have a difficult time functioning as an employee, a parent, a partner, or as a member of the community.
 Their quality of life is affected in a negative way.
 If the person suffering doesn’t get the help for themselves, it can affect their family and friends.

 When a family member suffers from PTSD, the family unit can be damaged by the stress from unmet needs.
 Family members can find it difficult to talk about problems, communicate about feelings, and adjust to the changes in the person with PTSD.
 A person may feel anger, frustration, or even rejection from family members – which can lead to self-blame, depression, feelings of helplessness, and guilt.
 The relationships within the immediate family can be strained.
 If there are children in the home, they can also go through these feelings; they may not understand why daddy doesn’t play with them anymore, or why mommy doesn’t want to get out of bed in the morning.
-The structure and consistency that the children were used to in the home has been lost, this can lead to behavioral problems at home and school, loss of interest, and feelings of rejection from that parent.
+The structure and consistency that the children were used to in the home have been lost, this can lead to behavioral problems at home and school, loss of interest, and feelings of rejection from that parent.

-In the community a person suffering from PTSD, who would have otherwise been a positive impact on the community, may be unable to attend to responsibilities.
-This may include inability to attend church, community meetings, home owner’s association meetings, community fundraisers, etc. A person suffering from PTSD can have an outburst in public, which can be terrifying and embarrassing for family members.
-Financial strain can result; for example a person affected by PTSD may lose their job, and a family can be swept away by poverty, can lose their homes, be forced to move, and struggle to put food on the table.
+In the community, a person suffering from PTSD, who would have otherwise been a positive impact on the community, may be unable to attend to responsibilities.
+This may include the inability to attend church, community meetings, home owner’s association meetings, community fundraisers, etc. A person suffering from PTSD can have an outburst in public, which can be terrifying and embarrassing for family members.
+Financial strain can result; for example, a person affected by PTSD may lose their job, and a family can be swept away by poverty, can lose their homes, be forced to move, and struggle to put food on the table.
 Others in the community may start to spread rumors, cut off friendships, and pass judgment towards the sufferer.

 Substance Abuse and Addictive Behaviour:

 Another effect of PTSD is the sufferer may turn to drugs and alcohol to try and numb the pain, relieve anxiety or depression.
 The feelings associated with the hyper-arousal stage can be difficult to deal with and a person may find themselves drowning in alcoholism, food addiction, anorexia, compulsive sexual activity, or even gambling, to avoid feeling pain.
-Unfortunately these coping mechanisms are temporary, and the feelings and symptoms return.
+Unfortunately, these coping mechanisms are temporary, and the feelings and symptoms return.
 The sufferer is right back where they started.
 This can cause a sense of helplessness, desperation, suicidal thoughts/actions, dependence on the substances, and low self-esteem.
-This can in turn isolate a person from family, work and community.
+This can, in turn, isolate a person from family, work and community.
 Depression is a major factor in substance abuse; most PTSD sufferers cannot control the feelings on the inside, so they try and control their symptoms, and therefore cause more issues than just the traumatic event.
 Addictions, compulsions, depression, and substance abuse are some ways of trying to cope with the emotional pain that comes with PTSD; until the pain is faced and addressed, these problems will only continue.

 Stay Tuned for our final part in this Series: